nci/gsky/install/README.md

 ------------
 - Go to: https://tenjin.nci.org.au/dashboard/auth/login/
 - Login with your NCI username and password.
-	- Instances >> Launch Instances >> Specify the details >> Launch
+	- Instances >> Launch Instance >> Specify Parameters >> Launch
-	- Wait at least 10 minutes for the setup to complete.
+	- Wait at least 10 minutes for the VM setup to complete.

 Build the GSKY environment
 ----------